Budget 2025 Update

 • Marginal relief on rebate is still applicable.

-• It is to be noted that the old regime and new regime for FY 2024-25, both falls under the existing Income Tax Act.
-The bill, when passed, will become the new Income Tax Act, which is applicable from 01st April 2026.
+• The bill, when passed, will become the new Income Tax Act, which is applicable from 01st April

 The table below shows which tax regime is more beneficial at various income levels and deduction amounts.